Annotate Reference Designators With Custom Global Properties

 Manual Annotation Required With Limited Features in Script

-Although user websites offer third-party apps that will re-annotate your design, all come with restrictions.
-Taking time to read through the messages results in three possible apps to use.
-Realizing time needed to try each script leads to project delays.
-Delays are caused by need to try each script to understand how it can help.
+Although user websites offer third-party apps that will re-annotate your design, all come with deficiences.
+Taking the time to read through the messages can be a tedious task.
+In addition, trying each script is necessary to fully understand how it can help and this can lead to project delays.

 Annotation Menus Within EDA Tools Eases Job